usnistgov/NeXLCore.jl/README.md

 spec = load("~/home/data/spectrum.msa") # To read an EMSA spectrum
 ```

 NeXL uses Gadfly (https://github.com/GiovineItalia/Gadfly.jl) to plot data items.
-However, the Gadfly support is not loaded unless/until the user `uses Gadfly` elsewhere in their code.
+However, the Gadfly support is not loaded unless/until the user `using Gadfly` elsewhere in their code.
 Thus Gadfly support is lightweight and doesn't hinder those who don't want to use it.
 However, NeXL implements different specializations of the `Gadfly.plot(...)` method to handle NeXL-related data types.

 ```julia
 using Gadfly